 A hip replacement is one of the most common types of surgery for over-50s in the UK.
 The National Joint Registry report the number of hip replacements to be on a year-on- year rise, and set to increase by 40% over the next 30 years.
 While the procedure is most commonly associated with older patients between the ages of 60 and 80, the procedure can be for anyone with a worn hip joint.

-According to the National Joint Register, more than 100,000 procedures were carried out in 2017 throughout England and Wales, hip joint replacement has become one of the most successful innovations in modern medicine, improving the quality of life and overall happiness for patients who undergo the procedure.
+According to the National Joint Register, more than 100,000 procedures were carried out in 2018 throughout England, Wales and Northern Ireland.
+Hip joint replacement has become one of the most successful innovations in modern medicine, improving the quality of life and overall happiness for patients who undergo the procedure.

 Knowing if you need a hip replacement is not definitive and some conditions may manifest with symptoms whereby a hip replacement may be considered.
 If you suffer from any of the symptoms below, consult your local GP to discuss your treatment options.

 When a hip replacement is needed and what to look out for